-Most offshore funds will likely be treated as FFIs and subject to these rules unless further guidance is issued exempting them from the provision.
-Through a series of notices and proposed regulations, the IRS has delayed the implementation of FACTA.
-Assuming the final rules are consistent with the guidance to date, in general, the new withholding applies to payments after December 31, 2013.
+On January 17, 2013, the IRS released the final FATCA regulations.
+Under the final rules, most offshore funds will be treated as FFIs and subject to these rules.
+Through a series of notices and proposed regulations, the IRS has delayed the implementation of FATCA.
+Assuming no additional postponement, in general, the new withholding applies to payments after July 1, 2014.
 The new rules apply to dispositions and pass thru payments after December 31, 2016.
-Final regulations are expected to be released shortly.
-For more information about FACTA withholding including the delays and effective dates associated with certain provisions please see our client alerts available at:
+Certain obligations outstanding as of July 1, 2014 are exempt from FATCA under its grandfathering provisions.
+For more information about FATCA withholding including the delays and effective dates associated with certain provisions please see our client alerts available here, and <a href=here.